Pricing & Plans

 Buffered also has a useful blog with service updates and articles on safeguarding your privacy and efficiently using a VPN, as well as further industry news.
 Facebook and Twitter are also updated periodically.

 Buffered doesn’t currently offer LiveChat, though it was rumored to be on the cards the last time we reviewed the service.
-While writing this Buffered VPN review, we had the chance to test their ticket based support.
-They were efficient, polite, and knowledgeable, which was fantastic to see.
+While writing this Buffered VPN review, we had the chance to test their ticket based support, which is 24/7 and claims to only take minutes to receive a response from.
+True to their word, after submitting our query we received a personalized answer within minutes.
+Overall we found the Buffered support team to be efficient, caring, polite, and knowledgeable, which was fantastic to see!

 There are also plentiful and copiously detailed (without overwhelming) setup tutorials on everything from Windows to Pfsense, to setting up a VPN on a DD-WRT router.